-Welcome Letter from the Head of School
+Welcome Letter from the Principal

 Since opening its doors in 1997, Austin Jewish Academy (AJA) has been committed to preparing young minds both for their academic careers and for their roles as critically-thinking leaders.
 Austin Jewish Academy is a community Jewish day school open to all students and is affiliated with Prizmah, a non-profit organization that promotes pluralistic non-denominational Jewish education.
 AJA receives accreditation through AdvancED and is sustained with the generous financial support from the Jewish Federation of Greater Austin.

 During the nine-year span from Kindergarten through Grade 8, children deserve a relevant, rigorous and joyful academic and co-curricular program.
 With that in mind, three points of focus guide Austin Jewish Academy’s educational philosophy: Project Based Learning, Social Emotional Learning, and Jewish Studies.

 Students at Austin Jewish Academy take ownership of their learning within the framework and guidance provided by our exceptional faculty.
 The Project Based Learning curriculum teaches students to collaboratively solve real-world problems.
 Teachers work together to meet individual student’s needs, so every child experiences deeper learning and develops high expectations of personal excellence.

 We are an inclusive community of learners, and integrate Social Emotional Learning at every level within our school culture to empower students to navigate the world in a healthy way and enable sound decision making.
 Students develop strong relationships with their classmates, across grade levels, and with faculty.
 Graduates move on to high school with character, confidence, and the ability to self-advocate.